Rule 14.2 Application for approval of registration

 (2) Completion of a Certified Pistol Instructor Course that is recognized by the Department and completion of a Range Officer Safety Course that is recognized by the Department; or

 (3) Firearm instructor's certification issued by a federal law enforcement or military agency.

-The courses that qualify you are as follows:
+The courses that qualify you are offered by GTBR as a course block for your convenience and are as follows:

 NRA Certified Basic Pistol Instructor:

 This is a 1 day Instructor level course, but it does have some significant prerequisites you need to be aware of.